tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 * a secret derived from the (EC)DHE exchange (or from the hybrid key exchange / PQ-KEM exchange),
-* a secret that allows the new key exchange to be cryptographally bind the previously established secret to the newly derived secret,
+* a secret that allows the new key exchange to be cryptographically bound to the previously established secret,
-* the concatenation of the ExtendedKeyUpdateRequest and the ExtendedKeyUpdateResponse messages, which contain the key shares, binding the encapsulated shared secret ciphertext to IKM in case of hybrid key exchange, providing MAL-BIND-K-CT security (see {{CDM23}}), and
+* the concatenation of the `ExtendedKeyUpdate(request)` and the `ExtendedKeyUpdate(response)` messages, which contain the key shares, binding the encapsulated shared secret ciphertext to IKM in case of hybrid key exchange, providing MAL-BIND-K-CT security (see {{CDM23}}), and
 * new label strings to distinguish it from the key derivation used in